-I am adding this to the archive server 30 years after its publication, and it is stunning to contemplate the cultural changes that have taken place since.
-In this beautifully written story in the Key West newspaper, I had arrived in town via computerized bicycle… which was odd enough.
+It is stunning to contemplate the cultural changes that have taken place in the decades since publication of this beautifully written story in the Key West newspaper.
+I had arrived in town via computerized bicycle… which was odd enough.
 But what captured the writer’s imagination was the rendezvous in progress, as I was spending a week with a woman from California whom I had met online (also a chapter in my book).
-This was nearly unheard-of back then, except in the relatively tiny online communities of the day.
+This was unheard-of back then, except in the relatively tiny online communities of the day.
 The story thus took a human focus, a nice break from the usual tales about the bike itself.

 by Chris Hunter